Your cart

 9. Can side sleepers share Borrego or Mendocino Firm with a stomach-sleeping partner?

-This kind of mixed-position pairing appeared during our sessions.
+This mixed-position pairing appeared during our sessions.
 Marcus, as a heavier back-and-stomach sleeper, liked Mendocino Firm.
 I, with more side-sleeping needs, preferred Mendocino Gentle.
 On Borrego, Mia could manage short side sessions but not whole nights.
 For couples with very different needs, choosing Mendocino Gentle or Dunsmuir often creates a more neutral shared surface, while adjustable bases or split firmness options handle extremes better.

 10. How long can I expect a Pleasant Mattress hybrid to last?